ChocolateThundA/aboutme/README.md

 ## About
 I will use this webpage to show off code I write and direct people to worthwhile resources I use

-## What it takes to make a webpage like mine
+## What it takes to make a repository like mine
 ### Hardware

 1. A computer: I bet you have one if you're on here